||A touch of history, myths and folklore of kings, princes, castles and unspoiled landscapes.

 Day 6: Sighisoara - Maramures

 The North Western Romania region of Maramures is home to many villages where centuries old traditions are still part of daily life.
 The inhabitants of Maramures have preserved the rural and cultural crafts of their Dacian ancestors.
 There are unique wooden churches with amazing wooden spires.
 Local handiwork is seen in hand woven carpets, intricate embroidery of folk dress still worn by the locals.
-Overnight at a guesthouse in the village of Vadu Izei and enjoy a local meal with musical entertainment.
+Dinner and overnight at a guesthouse in the village of Vadu Izei.

 Day 7: Maramures